JieyuWu/ToyotaMod/Volkswagen-PQ.md

 # Diverse notes

 Extended CAN is defined for PQ since the very beginning and is still used in today’s PQ verhicles (Caddy, Sharan, Alhambra).
 MQB and PQ have completely different CAN messaging schemes which can’t be mixed.
-But there do exist units that can be corded to either PQ or MQB (e.g. 3Q0 camera, 5Q0 side assist radar, many PLA units, ...)
+But there do exist units that can be coded (VCDS) to either PQ or MQB (e.g. 3Q0 camera, 5Q0 side assist radar, many PLA units, ...)
 The manufacturer simply programmed both messaging schemes (PQ or MQB) selectable.
-Thus the same partnumber can be used on either platform.
+Thus, the same part number can be used on either platform.
 That’s probably why people talk about a PQ-MQB-mix which is technically very wrong.
 Either the unit is in PQ mode or in MQB mode. (by carlos_ddd)